2023–2024 Performance Competitions Guidelines

 - $115 for forty-five (45) minutes of rehearsal and competition performance

 - Instrumental: $150 for sixty (60) minutes of rehearsal and competition performance.

 - Voice: $100 for forty-five (45) minutes of rehearsal and competition performance.

 Young Artist Competition Official Accompanist Fees:

-Credit card holder has authorized use to complete the application.
+- Credit card holder has authorized use to complete the registration.

-Entrant will abide by all copyright laws and has permission to use all music given to judges during the competitions
+- Entrant will abide by all copyright laws and has permission to use all music given to judges and accompanists during the competitions as outlined here.

 - MTNA is not responsible for problems with Internet service or phones.